-Reclassifications.
-Certain amounts reported for prior years in the consolidated financial statements have been reclassified to conform with the current year's presentation.
+Reclassification.
+Certain amounts reported for prior periods in the consolidated financial statements have been reclassified to conform with the current period’s presentation.

 Cash Equivalents.
 The Company considers all highly liquid investments with an original maturity of three months or less when purchased to be cash equivalents.
 Cash equivalents consist of overnight investments.

 Trade Receivables.
-Customers are primarily international, independent and major integrated exploration, development and production companies, hospitals, international helicopter operators and U.S. government agencies.
+Customers are primarily international, independent and major integrated exploration, development and production companies, international helicopter operators and U.S. government agencies.
 Customers are typically granted credit on a short-term basis, and related credit risks are considered minimal.
 The Company routinely reviews its trade receivables and makes provisions for probable doubtful accounts; however, those provisions are estimates and actual results could differ from those estimates and those differences may be material.
 Trade receivables are deemed uncollectible and removed from accounts receivable and the allowance for doubtful accounts when collection efforts have been exhausted.
-Allowance for doubtful accounts for the years ended December 31, 2016, 2015 and 2014 were as follows (in thousands):
+Allowance for doubtful accounts for the years ended December 31, 2018, 2017 and 2016 were as follows (in thousands):

 Concentrations of Credit Risk.
 The Company is exposed to concentrations of credit risk relating to its receivables due from customers in the industries described above.
 The Company does not generally require collateral or other security to support its outstanding receivables.
 The Company minimizes its credit risk relating to receivables by performing ongoing credit evaluations.
 The Company is also exposed to concentrations of credit risk associated with cash and cash equivalents.
 The Company minimizes its credit risk relating to these positions by monitoring the financial condition of the financial institutions and counterparties involved and by primarily conducting business with large, well-established financial institutions and diversifying its counterparties.
-The Company’s two largest customers comprised 46% and 43% of net trade receivables as of December 31, 2016 and 2015, respectively.
+The Company’s two largest customers comprised 52% and 46% of net trade receivables as of December 31, 2018 and 2017, respectively.

 Inventories.
-Inventories are stated at the lower of average cost or market value and consist primarily of spare parts and fuel.
+Inventories are stated at the lower of average cost or net realizable value and consist primarily of spare parts and fuel.
 The Company establishes an allowance to accrue for the retirement of the cost of spare parts expected to be on hand at the end of a fleet’s life over the service lives of the related equipment, taking into account the estimated salvage value of the parts.
-The following table is a roll forward of the allowance related to obsolete and excess inventory for the years ended December 31, 2016, 2015 and 2014 (in thousands):
+The following table is a roll forward of the allowance related to obsolete and excess inventory for the years ended December 31, 2018, 2017 and 2016 (in thousands):